top of page

 Why the Proposal Is Not in Substantial Accord

-Call to Action: Tell the Board of Supervisors to deny the Tenaska appeal and uphold the Planning Commission’s finding.
+Tell the Board of Supervisors to deny the Tenaska appeal and uphold the Planning Commission’s finding that the proposal is not in substantial accord with the Comprehensive Plan.

 Community Priorities at Stake